 - Keep spraying GF-120, or some product with the active ingredient spinosad.
 If you are not spraying, keep your traps up and refreshed weekly with water and torula yeast.

 - Spray every 7-14 days in the interior of the canopy, in the morning, with a 4:1 water to product ratio.
 Spray up until harvest – there is no pre-harvest interval with GF-120.
 Reapply more frequently if it rains.

 - Unless you have just a few trees, do not bother harvesting already-infected fruit.
 It will be expensive and time-consuming with very minimal potential results.

 - Sort your fruit carefully when harvesting before you arrive at your mill this year.
 It is difficult to mill extra virgin oil with fruit that has greater than 10% damage.
-At our discretion, McEvoy Ranch may ask its customers with significant fruit fly damage (>10%) to sign a waiver to this effect this year.

 - As much as is reasonable, clean up your orchard post-harvest so as not to leave too much overwintering fruit for the flies.

 - In the spring, set your traps out as early as April.

 - Remind your neighbors with olive trees that any untreated trees host the fly and compound the problem for California’s olive producers.

 We wish you all a healthy, fruitful growing season and harvest!